magnussolution/magnusbilling7/wiki/en/modules/sip/sip.rst

 Group
 -----

-| When sending an call from DID, or campaign to a group, will be called all SIP accounts that are in the group.
+| When sending an call from DID, or campaign to a group, will be called all SIP users that are in the group.
 You can create the groups with any name.
 |
 |
 | Is used as well to capture calls with *8, need to configurate the option "pickupexten = *8" in the file "feature.comf".